Skip to main content

 The Volksbühne am Rosa-Luxemburg-Platz – leading German film actors, experimental theatre and provocative productions, some even with English surtitles!

 With the 2021/22 season, René Pollesch, supported by many others, took over the Volksbühne, which focuses on drama and dance, but also music, performance, film and discourse.
+Matthias Lilienthal is the designated artistic director from the 2026/27 season.

-From critical East German productions to a multi-branch theatre
+From critical GDR performances to multi-genre theatre

 Tickets